Skip to main content

 Replacing Aging PFM Crowns

 Porcelain-fused-to-metal crowns can develop a dark line at the gum margin as gums recede over time.
-Modern zirconia eliminates this issue.
+Modern zirconia eliminates this issue and delivers a significantly more natural appearance.

 When Zirconia Is the Right Crown Choice